Nicholai518/CoinMarketCap-Cryptocurrency-CLI/README.md

 Value: \$38201.81 <br> <br>

 Summary: <br>
-A lot of Cryptocurrencies have become expensive and investors can purchase fractional shares, it becomes difficult to calculate in your head how much 0.3734 Bitcoin is worth at a price of \$102,308.01. <br> <br>
+A lot of Cryptocurrencies have become expensive and investors can only purchase fractional shares, it becomes difficult to calculate in your head how much 0.3734 Bitcoin is worth at a price of \$102,308.01.
+Cryptocurrency is a 24/7 industry with prices constantly changing.
+As long as a user knows their quantity owned, this CLI tool can use CoinMarketCap's data to provide the value of their investment.  <br> <br>
 Additionally, if an investor was interested in purchasing a quarter of a Bitcoin, this application can provide them information about the necessary capital needed to achieve that goal.